Meles Zenawi: Second term (2000–2005)

 In 2000 general election, Meles reelected as prime minister, with opposition parties like United Ethiopian Democratic Forces (UEDF) shared parliament seats.
 According to Ethiopian Human Rights Council, local UN staff, diplomatic missions, political parties, domestic non-governmental organizations, both general and regional elections were free and fair in most areas.
 However, there was misconduct in the Southern Nations, Nationalities, and People's Region, particularly in the Hadiya Zone.

 School expansions

 Ethiopia has expanded schools partially since 1990 without regional coverage.
 Meles rearranged school expanding scheme with million of Ethiopian birr; while his policy focussing around agricultural sector, the jobs in urban areas became declined, resulting in opposition from students and urban residents as well.
 In 1991, 27% of Ethiopian children attended school.
 The growth enrollment doubled to 77% and reached 85% in November 2006.
 As of 2005, there were 13,500 elementary schools and 550 secondary schools.
 Secondary schools were aided by satellite program called "School-Net".

 Under his leadership, many universities and colleges unprecedentedly expanded and constructed.
-Those higher institutions include Adama University, Nazareth Technical College, Jimma University, Mekelle University, and newly built Debub University.
+Those higher institutions include Adama University, Jimma University, Mekelle University, and newly built Debub University.
 Other are Awassa College and Bahir Dar University.
 It also implemented various departments and faculties. and the new Wolaita Soddo University started taking in students in February 2007.